A young girl with blue eyes in a pink hooded sweatshirt glances sideways as a boy appears in the background.

 How many people are displaced in the world?

-The number of people forcibly displaced due to conflict, violence, human rights violations, and persecution has reached 108.4 million, including refugees and people who are displaced within their own countries, according to 2022 figures from UNHCR.
+The number of people forcibly displaced due to conflict, violence, human rights violations, and persecution has exceeded 120 million, including refugees and people who are displaced within their own countries, according to UNHCR estimates.

 BACK TO QUESTIONS